 “Spitfire Symphonic Woodwinds” could be considered a secret weapon.
 While woodwinds are often neglected these days, this library, in particular, can add some real power to your compositions.

 The character of the instruments and players is tangible in the samples and, like with the other libraries, the extreme variety, flexibility in sound, and deep sampling of this library give it an edge over most others.

 “Masse” is quite an interesting new creation from Spitfire Audio.
 I would almost consider it a tool for quick orchestral sketching if it didn’t sound so extremely good.

 It basically consists of several different ensemble patches, layering the different instrument groups over each other in different articulations and sound colors, providing instant orchestral satisfaction by just playing a few chords.
 Definitely on of my new favorite toys to play with and extremely useful for just writing.

 So what is the verdict?
-Like I mentioned earlier, I would not consider this an entry level library.
-It has a very big price tag and a LOT of content, and both those things could be quite intimidating for a complete beginner.
+Like I mentioned earlier, I would not consider this an entry-level library.
+It has a very big price tag and a LOT of content, and both of those things could be quite intimidating for a complete beginner.

 Intermediate or professional composers, on the other hand, will really appreciate this bundle, not necessarily for the big price tag, even if it is actually a very good deal for what you get and not expensive while still being a lot of money, but for the enormous amount of content, this bundle contains.